smiler96/PFM-and-PEFM-for-Image-Anomaly-Detection-and-Segmentation/README.md

 ## Citation

-If there is any help for your work, please consider citing this paper:
+If there is any help for your work, please consider citing these papers:

 ```BibTeX
 @ARTICLE{PFM,